rguthriemsft/terratest/examples/azure/terraform-azure-loganalytics-example/README.md

 # Terraform Azure Log Analytics Example

-This folder contains a simple Terraform module that deploys resources in [Azure](https://azure.microsoft.com/) to demonstrate how you can use Terratest to write automated tests for your Azure Terraform code.
+This folder contains a Terraform module that deploys resources in [Azure](https://azure.microsoft.com/) to demonstrate how you can use TerraTest to write automated tests for your Azure Terraform code.
 This module deploys a Log Analytics Workspace.

 - A [Log Analytics Workspace](https://docs.microsoft.com/azure/azure-monitor/platform/log-analytics-agent) that gives the module the following:
   - [Name](https://docs.microsoft.com/azure/azure-monitor/learn/quick-create-workspace#:~:text=%20Create%20a%20Log%20Analytics%20workspace%20in%20the,and%20region%20as%20in%20the%20deleted...%20More%20)  with the value specified in the `loganalytics_workspace_name`  output variable.
   - [Sku](https://docs.microsoft.com/azure/azure-monitor/learn/quick-create-workspace#:~:text=%20Create%20a%20Log%20Analytics%20workspace%20in%20the,and%20region%20as%20in%20the%20deleted...%20More%20)  with the value specified in the `loganalytics_workspace_sku`  output variable.
-    - [RentionPeriodInDays](https://docs.microsoft.com/azure/azure-monitor/learn/quick-create-workspace#:~:text=%20Create%20a%20Log%20Analytics%20workspace%20in%20the,and%20region%20as%20in%20the%20deleted...%20More%20)  with the value specified in the `loganalytics_workspace_retention`  output variable.
+  - [RetentionPeriodInDays](https://docs.microsoft.com/azure/azure-monitor/learn/quick-create-workspace#:~:text=%20Create%20a%20Log%20Analytics%20workspace%20in%20the,and%20region%20as%20in%20the%20deleted...%20More%20)  with the value specified in the `loganalytics_workspace_retention`  output variable.

 Check out [test/azure/terraform_azure_loganalytics_example_test.go](/test/azure/terraform_azure_loganalytics_example_test.go) to see how you can write automated tests for this module.